HY do most individuals go into

 so as to overcome the lack that disturbs current social functioning.
 Once

-all the manipulation, game-playing,
+all the manipulation, game-playing, and dishonesty

-can enter into an honest life of true love for
+life of true love for others.

 The Real Task